Search

 • noise

-Use fire resistant ear muffs where sparks or splatter may enter the ear, rather than plugs.
+Use flame resistant ear muffs where sparks or splatter may enter the ear, rather than plugs.

 Protects against: